yachnytskyi/go-blog-platform/README.md

 MongoDB
 gRPC**

-Hexagonal architecture with manual dependency injection and abstract factory are implemented.
+Hexagonal architecture with manual dependency injection and abstract factory are used for: make a system easy to understand, develop, maintain, and deploy decouple the system’s policy from its details (it should not depend on the framework, state management, database, or servers you use) make your system testable encourage code reusability

 We have a script in Makefile that allows you to launch the project.